open/close all folders

 - Even Evil Has Standards: Bian disapproves of any technological system that will cause harm to a pilot.
 That's why implements like the "ODE", "GEIM" and "LIOH" systems were never given the green light while he was in charge of the DC in Original Generation.

 - Final Boss: In Super Robot Wars 2

 - Ignored Expert: The reason he opposes the Federation with his Divine Crusaders.
-In Alpha, they actually listen (thanks to the fall of the Macross proving there's heavily armed aliens out there), thus the DC War never occurs.

 - Killed Off for Real: Except in Alpha